mikro-orm/mikro-orm/docs/docs/events.md

 ## Transaction events

-We can also tap into the database transaction events:
+You can also tap into the database transaction events:

 - `beforeTransactionStart`
 - `afterTransactionStart`